ballerina-attic/ballerina-www/README.md

 ### Running

 Once build is completed, you can find the generated www folder at `<repo-root>/website/target/webroot/`.
-If you already have a webserver, copy this folder to webroot and point the browser to your webserver.
+If you already have a running http server, copy the `webroot` folder there and point the browser to it.

 Else, since you already have NodeJs installed, install [serve](https://github.com/zeit/serve) - a simple webserver on NodeJs.